SMALL PHONE

 Why driver safety training matters for newly hired commercial drivers

-New drivers can come on the job with little experience, are unfamiliar with routes, or not trained to use your equipment.
+New drivers can come to the job with little experience, are unfamiliar with your business routes, and may not be trained to use your equipment.
 Implementing a structured commercial driver safety training program that includes specific new-hire training can benefit both your business and your employees in several ways.
 A safety program helps:

 Protect drivers, customers, and the public